Remortgaging in 2025 – is now the right time to fix & for how long?

 • The latest interest rate predictions - While they are only predictions, it is worth considering where rates are likely to be over the coming years and how rate rises (or cuts) would impact your ability to repay your mortgage.
 Bear in mind that the market nearly always gets its predictions wrong!

 • Affordability - Think about your income and outgoings and how these are likely to change in the coming years.
-Can you afford to remortgage at the current rate and could you afford to pay a higher rate if rates continued to rise?
+Can you afford to remortgage at the current rate and could you afford to pay a higher rate if rates rise in the future?

 • Desire for certainty - Are you more concerned about long-term certainty of what your mortgage payments will be?
 If so a longer-term fix will be more attractive.